 HTC Vive final thoughts

 Although this isn't our review of the headset or the games, (you can find that here) we still have some thoughts worth sharing.

 These are early days for virtual reality and we're certain that there will be future headsets that refine the process, but we found the setting up of the HTC Vive to be a partly frustrating and lengthy experience.
 It didn't help that we didn't have the right cable, or the right cable but the wrong output, but that's something normal consumers will face too.

 Every problem was solved eventually and the end result is well worth it, we feel.

-We're also sure that software niggles will be sorted through patches and updates, it's just that at this moment in time, based on our own encounters, VR and the HTC Vive specifically is not consumer-friendly enough for our parents.
+We're also sure that software niggles will continue to be sorted through patches and updates, and may have already since publication.
+But based on our own encounters, VR and the HTC Vive specifically is not quite consumer-friendly enough for our parents.

 Not unless we set it up for them first.